Damocles-fr/PPJF/README.md

-# PPJF & Jellyfin Service Automation
-# Jellyfin with PotPlayer – Setup Guide  ##
+# PPJF & Jellyfin Service Automation – Setup Guide  ##

 This tutorial explains how to set up Jellyfin Server on Windows to: